iMilnb/resume/CV_Emile_Heitor_en.md

 `CTO and co-owner - December 2009, still in position`

-* Active Board member
+* Active **Board** member
-* NOC and Operation teams management: 20 members, 4 departments (Customer Services, Operations, DevOPS and SecOPS)
+* NOC and Operation teams **management**: 20 members, 4 departments (Customer Services, Operations, DevOPS and SecOPS)
-* Network design: highly available network architecture, from edge routers (BGP, Juniper) to switching (Foundry / Brocade) and load balanced services (VRRP, IPVS)
+* **Network design**: highly available network architecture, from edge routers (BGP, Juniper) to switching (Foundry / Brocade) and load balanced services (VRRP, IPVS)
-* Cloud platform design: fully elastic Virtual Private Servers based on the Xen hypervisor and deployment mechanisms such as Saltstack and Fabric
+* **Cloud platform design**: fully elastic Virtual Private Servers based on the Xen hypervisor and deployment mechanisms such as Saltstack and Fabric
-* Critical services design: DNS, Mail, LDAP backends
+* **Critical services** design: DNS, Mail, LDAP backends
-* Strategic partners relationship: network operators, hardware resellers, managed services
+* Strategic **partners relationship**: network operators, hardware resellers, managed services
-* Pre-sales, sales support and key accounts follow-up
+* **Pre-sales**, sales support and key accounts follow-up

 ##### NetCentrex - Comverse

 `Technical Manager - May 2006 to November 2009`

-* OpenSource and technical expertise: under my leadership, the Operations Services support have brought a technical expertise to the Professional Services.
+* OpenSource and technical expertise: **under my leadership**, the Operations Services support have brought a technical expertise to the Professional Services.
 Due to my involvement in the OpenSource community, my expertise has often been requested regarding Free Software integration into NetCentrex's Solutions.
-* Platform deployment design: NetCentrex VoIP platform is composed of many SIP registrars, call routing engines, load balancers, customer care XMLRPC/HTTP(s) services, distributed databases and LDAP servers.
+* Platform deployment design: NetCentrex VoIP platform is composed of many **SIP registrars, call routing engines, load balancers, customer care XMLRPC/HTTP(s)  services, distributed databases and LDAP servers**.
 These complex platforms are deployed and monitored using an infrastructure I designed.
-Around 800 servers were installed using our mechanism, thus considerably reducing delivery time to customers like Orange France Telecom, Tiscali Italy or AOL Germany.
+Around **800 servers** were installed using our mechanism, thus considerably reducing delivery time to customers like Orange France Telecom, Tiscali Italy or AOL Germany.
 * Member of the transversal security team: in collaboration with Comverse'security department, I was, along with 3 others architects, responsible of NetCentrex platforms hardening.

 ##### Dolphian